Visiting a destination where there are confirmed cases of COVID-19Wednesday, Feb 5, 2020

 - Monitor your case closely until you’ve recovered

-Does my travel insurance cover me for emergency medical care if I visit a country where a coronavirus has been detected?
+Does my travel insurance cover me for emergency medical care if I visit a country where COVID-19 has been detected?

 Yes and no.

-Your travel insurance covers the type of emergency medical care you might need for a coronavirus infection, but it is very important to note that you are not covered for expenses incurred for a medical condition resulting from an infectious disease or illness for which there is a travel advisory or health warning by the Canadian government and published or broadcast in the media prior to the effective date of your policy.
+Your travel insurance covers the type of emergency medical care you might need for a COVID-19 infection, but it is very important to note that you are not covered for expenses incurred for a medical condition resulting from an infectious disease or illness for which there is a travel advisory or health warning by the Canadian government and published or broadcast in the media prior to the your departure date.

 If you have travel insurance provided by your employer through your extended health plan, be sure to check your benefits and coverage limitations before you travel.